Introduction -Contractor Mortgage Broker

 - Contractor insurances in general.

 Now, back to mortgages.
-A specialist contractor mortgage broker will calculate your income by:
+First, a specialist contractor mortgage broker will calculate your income by:

-- Take your day or hourly rate for your contract work, and
+- Taking your day or hourly rate for your contract work, and

-- Multiply this by how many days or hours you work a week.
+- Multiplying this by how many days or hours you work a week.

 Once they calculate your weekly income, the broker will multiply this by how many weeks you work a year.
-Usually, this will be between 46 and 48 weeks per year.
+Indeed, usually this will be between 46 and 48 weeks per year.
 As a result, the figure that they come to is deemed to be your annual salary.

 When we look at UK contractor mortgages, how much you can borrow for your mortgage will depend on your ‘affordability basis.’
-Therefore, in the simplest terms, mortgage lenders will consider your income and outgoings.
-As a rough guide, you can look to borrow anywhere from 3 to 5 times your annual gross income.
+Basically, in the simplest terms, mortgage lenders will consider your income and outgoings.
+Therefore, as a rough guide, you can look to borrow anywhere from 3 to 5 times your annual gross income.

 The evidence you need for UK contractor mortgages